Pat Grigadean

 * * * * * * * * * * * *

-Now some people would say that Kanabi was just plain lazy.
-And it’s true that he liked to sleep late and take naps in the sun, and he never liked to work very hard.
+Now some people would say that Kanabi was lazy.
+And it’s true that he liked to sleep late and take naps in the sun, and he never liked to work too hard.
 But he wasn’t really lazy.
 He simply believed in enjoying life.
 He also liked adventure, as long as it didn’t involve anything too strenuous, of course!

-At first, he felt sort of grouchy.
+At first, he felt a little grouchy.
 He always felt that way when he first got up.
 But, as he took his usual morning walk down to the river, he began to enjoy the feel of the earth beneath his paws and the cool, damp smell of the forest.
 Even the chattering of the animals, which had disturbed his precious sleep, began to sound like music.
-By the time he reached the river, Kanabi felt happy, strong and very glad to be alive.
+By the time he reached the river, Kanabi felt happy, strong, and glad to be alive.

 The sun had already warmed up the riverbank.
 Kanabi considered lying down for a short nap but changed his mind once he realized how hungry he was.
 Breakfast first, he thought.
 Then I’ll take a nice, long nap.